💡 Everything you need to know about aqueous coating in packaging

 - Cost-effective: This water-based coating is mostly used in line with the printing process, delivering significant cost savings.

-- Durable and long lasting: By sealing the ink against exposure to air, the coating maintains the fidelity of metallic inks.
+- Durable and long-lasting: By sealing the ink against exposure to air, the coating maintains the fidelity of metallic inks.
 Aqueous coating is also less susceptible to yellowing, making it a better alternative to varnish.

-Although AQ coating provides several benefits, the chances of chemical burning with aqueous coating and UV coating is higher than other finishing such as varnish.
+Although AQ coating provides several benefits, the chances of chemical burning with aqueous coating and UV coating are higher than other finishes such as varnish.